meltano/meltano/README.md

 3. Market lifecycle, the complete go-to-market lifecycle with the user/customer jouney.

 ### Meltano is business intelligence (BI) as code.
 Meltano uses GitLab CI/CD to setup and maintain its stack, so software and scripts required are checked into SCM with the attendant benefits: full version control, history, easy collaboration and reviews.
-Automated management of the BI environment means it is easy to make alterations, re-deploy in the event of an issue or outage, as well as provision new environments for different uses like a development branch or staging server.
+Automated management of the BI environment means it is easy to make alterations, re-deploy in the event of an issue or outage, as well as provision new environments for different uses like a staging server.

+Meltano also makes use of [review apps](), making a fresh clone of the data warehouse for each development branch.
+This means engineers can test changes to the data pipeline on real data, as well as major schema changes.
+Once everything is working, the changes can be reviewed, then merged and reflected safely in production.

 ### Evolution from an internal project, to a community, to open core